COGS108/Overview/COGS108-Syllabus.md

 # COURSE MATERIALS
 - There is no textbook
-- All materials will be provided on GitHub/datahub
-- iclickers will NOT be used this quarter
 - Python (>= 3.7) and Jupyter Notebooks.
 You may fulfill this by any of the following
-  - Datahub
+  - Datahub (please use Datahub for assignments! other options are OK for project)
   - A local copy on your own computer (we recommend the Anaconda distribution)
   - Cloud services such as Google Colab, Microsoft Azure, etc. These all have a free tier or free hours before billing.
-- git and GitHub (option to use a GUI such as SourceTree, GitHub Desktop, etc)
+- git and a GitHub login
+  - If you prefer a GUI feel free to use SourceTree, GitHub Desktop, etc
+- All course materials will be provided on GitHub and datahub

 ### Optional Readings: